FIIA Report 41

-The EU's Eastern Neighbourhood and Russia research programme studies the EU's eastern environment with a special focus on Russia's domestic and foreign policy.
-In particular, the programme concentrates on political developments in the region, energy and climate policies.
+The EU's Eastern Neighbourhood and Russia research programme studies the EU's eastern environment with a special focus on Russia's domestic, foreign and security policy.
+In particular, the programme concentrates on political developments in the region and the process of the Eurasian integration.
 It also studies international relations in the EU's eastern neighbourhood and the relationship between the region and the EU.

 The Global Security research programme approaches global security challenges within the framework of broad security.
 The programme seeks to understand the global trajectories of security that have significance for the European and Finnish security environments.
 The issues approached include the prospects for global governance systems, changes in the major power structure, significant factors in functional and regional security and insecurity, the role of the transatlantic relationship in world politics, and the different dimensions of the European security policy.

-The aim of the FIIA’s Center for US Politics and Power is to provide research and expertise on the US global role and its foreign and domestic policy.
-The Center works in conjunction with the Global Security Programme at the FIIA and was established in 2013 with the support of the Jane and Aatos Erkko Foundation.
+The aim of the Center for US Politics and Power is to provide research and expertise on the US global role and its foreign and domestic policy.
+The Center works in conjunction with the Global Security Programme at the FIIA and was established in 2013.
+FIIA's US research is supported by the Jane and Aatos Erkko Foundation.